hhuslamlab/website/docs/nvidia_setup.md

 ### Start Minicom

 1. Type `sudo minicom -D /dev/tty.SLAB_USBtoUART`, the last character is a zero.
 You should see a screen saying `Welcome to Minicom`.
+2. Quadruple check if you have attached the cables correctly to the nvidia device. **Connecting them any other way could break the device.**
-2. Attatch the power cable to your nvidia device.
+3. Attach the power cable to your nvidia device.
 You should see something that makes you feel like you are hacking in a movie.
-3. Once you see a login prompt, use `nvidia` as both the login and the password.
+4. Once you see a login prompt, use `nvidia` as both the login and the password.
 The password will not be visible when you type it, but the login should be.

 You should now be on the command line again, but this time its the command line of the nvidia device.

 :confetti_ball: YOU DID IT! :confetti_ball:

-## Error solving
+## Trouble shooting

 ---

 :x: **Error:** `usbipd is not recognized as a command`

 :white_check_mark: **Solution:**
 1. Install usipd (again) like [here](#install-busipd)
 2. Close and re-open the command line and continue.
-3.

 ---

 :x: **Error:** The installation of linux tools is not working

 :white_check_mark: **Solution:** Check if your Ubuntu version is correct like [here](#check-your-ubuntu-version)

 ---

 :x: **Error:** In the nvidia command line you see something mentioning 'Finish the nvidia conifguration...'

 :white_check_mark: **Solution:** Give the device to an instructor.

 ---

-:x: **Error:** You don't get the `WElcome to Minicom` screen for some reason.
+:x: **Error:** You don't get the `Welcome to Minicom` screen for some reason.

 :white_check_mark: **Solution:** Try opening Minicom with `sudo minicom -s` and then pressing `esc`.

 ---

 :x: **Error:** usbipd error: WSL 'usbipd' error client not correctly installed.

 :white_check_mark: **Solution:** Install linux tools like [here](#install/update-necessary-packages)

 ---

 :x: **Error:** The wsl distribution is not running.

 :white_check_mark: **Solution:** WSL has to be open in the background.
 So, open it.

 ---

 :x: **Error:** Nothing happens after you connect the power cable to the device.

 :white_check_mark: **Solution:** Check if you connected the cables correctly, see [this instruction](#connecting-jetson-nano-to-your-device).

 ---

 :x: **Error:** Your keyboard input is not recognized when you try to login.

 :white_check_mark: **Solution:** Check your hardware control flow settings (should be set to NO) from [this step](#-set-up-minicom).